Top 10 security awareness training topics for your employees

 An organization’s employees are one of the biggest risks to its cybersecurity.
 In fact, human error is considered the leading cause of data breaches.

 However, an organization’s employees can also be a huge asset for an organization’s cybersecurity.
-If employees are provided with the knowledge they require to identify cyberthreats — through an effective and engaging security training program — they can act as another line of defense for an organization.
+If employees are provided with the knowledge they require to identify cyber threats — through an effective and engaging security awareness training — they can act as another line of defense for an organization.

-When designing a cybersecurity training program, it’s important to ensure that it covers the cyberthreats that an organization is most likely to face.
-This article outlines the ten most important security awareness topics to be included in a security awareness program
+When designing your best security awareness training program, it’s important to ensure that it covers the cyber threats that an organization is most likely to face.
+This article outlines the ten most important security awareness topics to be included in a security awareness program.

 1. Email scams

 Phishing attacks are the most common method that cybercriminals use to gain access to an organization’s network.
 They take advantage of human nature to trick their target into falling for the scam by offering some incentive (free stuff, a business opportunity and so on) or creating a sense of urgency.

 Phishing awareness should be a component of any organization’s security training program.
 This should include examples of common and relevant phishing emails and tips for identifying attempted attacks, including: